TomaszBielicki/cloud-words-game/README.md

 2. The score is calculated based on the number of correct and incorrect answers selected.

 Development

-Run yarn install to install dependencies.
+1.Run yarn install to install dependencies.
-Run yarn dev to start the development server.
+2.Run yarn dev to start the development server.

 Technologies Used